 “Of course, who do you think I am?”
 Straightening her back, Kukis put a smug look on her face.
 “You should have called me ‘Lore Galore’ back then! …No, that sounds lame.
 Cookie is better than that.”

+“Shush you.”
+Turning a corner, Kukis paused for a moment before reorienting herself and moving towards another road.
 “By the way Q, why’d you end up looking like… that?”
-Kukis gestured to all of Q.
+She gestured to all of Q.

 “Well, why’d you end up looking like… that?”
 Q gestured to all of Kukis.
 “Obviously in my case I did it because it had great stats and looked cute.
 That’s where my name’s from.
 Aren’t I such a Q-tie?”
 She pointed at her cheeks and put an impish smile on her face, and much to Kukis’ dismay it actually looked quite adorable.

 “Ugh… well I hope you’re happy with that.
 Actually come to think of it I heard that wildlings have super soft fur, and since we’re talking about you…”